Constraining initial orbital eccentricity of inspiral-dominated gravitational-wave events with an analytic approximant: Conclusion

 There are many directions to extend the present effort.
-It will be interesting to include higher order $e_0$ contributions both in Fourier phases and amplitudes of various harmonics, many of these contributions are available in Ref.~\cite{TGHH}, and explore their data analysis implications for both ground and space-based GW observatories~\cite{Paul2023, BBG23}.
-Another direction should be to explore steps to create an efficient template bank for the detection of such binaries, influenced by Ref.~\cite{Phukon2025}.
-It should be worthwhile to incorporate spin effects into our approximant and many required inputs exist in Ref.~\cite{Henry2023,sridhar2024}.
-It will be desirable to add merger and ring-down effects into our pure inspiral templates by stitching our approximant with inputs from Numerical Relativity, as listed for example in Ref.~\cite{ficarra2025}.
-Detailed parameter studies, relevant for both ground and space-based GW observatories should be another direction of our inspiral templates, influenced by Ref.~\cite{Paul2023, BBG23}.
-However, all these efforts should employ \texttt{TaylorF2Ecck} approximant incorporates $e_0$ contributions appearing at 3.5PN order and this requires extending the detailed 3PN computations, detailed in Refs.~\cite{Arun09}, to 3.5PN order.
+It will be interesting to include higher-order $e_0$ contributions in both the Fourier phases and amplitudes of various harmonics.
+Many of these terms are available in Ref.~\cite{TGHH}, and their data-analysis implications should be explored for ground- and space-based GW observatories~\cite{Paul2023, BBG23}.
+Another direction is to develop an efficient template bank for detecting such binaries, as discussed in Ref.~\cite{Phukon2025}.
+It will be worthwhile to incorporate spin effects into our approximant.
+Many required inputs appear in Refs.~\cite{Henry2023, sridhar2024}.
+It will also be desirable to add merger and ringdown to our pure inspiral templates by stitching the approximant to numerical-relativity inputs, for example, as reviewed in Ref.~\cite{ficarra2025}.
+Detailed parameter-estimation studies relevant to ground- and space-based GW observatories should be pursued for these inspiral models~\cite{Paul2023, BBG23}.
+Collectively, however, these efforts call for a \texttt{TaylorF2Ecck} implementation that incorporates $e_0$ through 3.5PN order, which requires extending the 3PN work of Ref.~\cite{Arun09} to 3.5PN accuracy.